0xSero/partisia-docs/docs/smart-contracts/smart-contract-tools-overview.md

 To start using the CLI you can try minting some test_coin with the following command:

 ```
-cargo partisia-contract cli tx action 02c14c29b2697f3c983ada0ee7fac83f8a937e2ecd feed_me [PublicAddressYouWantMintToGoTo] --gas 60000 --privatekey=PathToPrivatekeyFile
+cargo partisia-contract transaction action 02c14c29b2697f3c983ada0ee7fac83f8a937e2ecd feed_me [PublicAddressYouWantMintToGoTo] --gas 60000 --privatekey=PathToPrivatekeyFile
 ```

-If you want to try an action yourself you can type: `cargo partisia-contract cli tx action` and the CLI will help you from there.
+If you want to try an action yourself you can type: `cargo partisia-contract transaction action` and the help messages will help you from there.

 Want to explore more possibilities within the CLI?
 You can go visit the [cli-execution-reference-tests to see example usage